 Matthew 5: 1-3

 The First Beatitude is another grossly misread and misunderstood verse, with the misunderstanding being a recent phenomenon, spurred by a conscientious perversion of the meaning of the verse by Marxist infiltrators beginning in the 20th century.
-And now most especially by Pope Francis Bergoglio, who is the quintessential fulfillment of St. John Eudes’ stern admonition:
+And now most especially by Antipope Bergoglio, as one would expect of the probable False Prophet Forerunner of the Antichrist and head of the Freemasonic, sodomitical New World Order Antichurch.

 I’m a huge fan of punctuation.
 Especially properly-utilized apostrophes.
 But I’m also a fan of ellipses and the humble comma.